talal314/sample_messaging_api/README.md

 python3 app.py
 ```

-We get the conacts to get the id from it:
+Next, we get the conacts to get the id from it:

 ```
 python3 -c "from sample_messaging.api.contacts import ContactsClient; print(ContactsClient().get_contacts())"